appserver-io/appserver/_docs/webserver.md

 ```

 For every hook all modules are processed in the same order as they are listed in the xml configuration.
-> The order of the modules provided by the default configuration is intended and should not be changed.
-For example if you change the
+> The order of the modules provided by the default configuration is planned and should not be changed.
+For example, if you change the
-> order of AccessModule to come before the RewriteModule it would be possible to lever an access rule by any rewrite rule.
+> order of AccessModule to come before the RewriteModule it is possible to lever an access rule by any rewrite rule.

-Our Webserver provides an interface called `\AppserverIo\WebServer\Interfaces\HttpModuleInterface` that every module has
+Our Webserver provides an interface called `\AppserverIo\WebServer\Interfaces\HttpModuleInterface` which has to be implemented by every module.
-to implement.

-Find an overview of all modules below ...
+All modules are described in the overview below.

 | Module                      | Description |
 | --------------------------- | ----------- |